radius-project/design-notes/resources/2024-06-resource-extensibility-feature-spec.md

 ## High level feature Areas

-### Typespec support for authoring user defined types
+### TypeSpec support for authoring user defined types

 This feature area covers the typespec authoring experience for the user defined types.
 The goal is to scaffold a simple schema template for the user with minimal user inputs required to create a user defined type and deploy it in Radius.
-This will cover the building a Radius typespec library for user defined types and the user experience for API versioning, autocompletion, error validation on breaking changes in the user-defined type schema etc.
+This will cover the building a Radius typespec library for user defined types and the user experience for API versioning, autocompletion, error validation on breaking changes in the user-defined type schema etc. There will be a deep dive on the typespec authoring experience in the child feature specification document.

 ### Registration and Deployment of the user defined types